-A concussion, also called a mild traumatic brain injury, is a head injury caused by the brain being shaken around inside the skull after a direct blow to the head, or a sudden jerking of the head or neck when the body is hit.
+A concussion, also called a mild traumatic brain injury, is a head injury caused by the brain shaken around inside the skull after a direct blow to the head, or a sudden jerking of the head or neck when the body is hit.
+This can cause injury to the brain’s nerve fibers and interrupts normal brain activities.
+In most cases, this injury cannot be seen on tests such as a CT scan or MRI.
 You don't have to pass out (lose consciousness) to have a concussion.
 Some people will have symptoms of a concussion, such as passing out or forgetting what happened right before the injury, but others won't.

 Common causes of a concussion/mild brain injury are falls, sports, physical assaults, and motor vehicle collisions.